gitcoinco/web/docs/API.md

 * Get a list of contributors to a Gitcoin Grant at a specififc round `https://gitcoin.co/grants/v1/api/export_addresses/grantX_roundY.json` where X is the ID of the grant and Y is the round number.
 You must be authenticated as a team member of the grant to access the data.
 * We've got an `https://gitcoin.co/grants/v1/api/export_addresses/all.json` endpoint available for those who'd like to just get all addresses that've ever funded a Gitcoin Grant.
 * We've also put together a list of all grants on the platform, and the addresses you can contribute to them at, at https://gitcoin.co/grants/grants.json
+* Get a list of contributor social info (handle, picture, anonymized, comment) for a Gitcoin Grant at a specific round `https://gitcoin.co/grants/v1/api/export_info/grantX_roundY.json` where X is the ID of the grant and Y is the round number.
+You must be authenticated as a team member of the grant to access the data.

 These APIs are purposefully minimalistic, as we are trying very hard to limit the scope of the data retrieval methods in order to support narrow use cases..